 A pastor’s entire ministry can be ruined if he doesn’t keep things to himself.
-At the very least, trust in you and your ministry will be damaged if you ever violate confidentiality.
+At the very least, trust in you and your ministry will be greatly damaged if you ever violate confidentiality.
 This can make or brake your ministry.
 Ministry hinges on your people’s ability to trust you.

 When I was young in the ministry I started two youth outreach centers for non-churched, at risk, youth.
 One of the centers was located above a music store.
 There were also other businesses located around us.
 Being upstairs, it was hard to keep a close eye on the kids once they left our place.

 Some of the businesses began to complain about kids hanging around outside.
 They weren’t doing anything wrong, they were just lingering outside.
-After complaining to our landlord, he asked us to find another place for our center.
+After the surrounding businesses complaining to our landlord, he asked us to find another place for our center.
 This was potentially devastating to our ministry.
 Our place was very reasonably priced, and we hadn’t been able to find any place else that we could afford at the time.